renatolinsdigital/javascript-functions/README.md

 const doubled = operateOnArray(numbers, (x) => x * 2);
 ```

-Notably, the function ```(x) => x * 2```, passed as an argument to operateOnArray, is itself a higher-order function.
-It operates on another function—each array element's value, in this case.
+Notably, the function ```(x) => x * 2```, passed as an argument to ```operateOnArray```, is itself a higher-order function as it operates on another function.
 This powerful concept of higher-order functions fundamentally contributes to the versatility and expressiveness of JavaScript programming.

 ### 5. Closures